Skip to main content

 .await?;

 // 3.
-Write some data with timestamps in the 'sensor-1' entry
+Write some data with timestamps and labels to the 'entry-1' entry

 let start = SystemTime::now();